jef-fortunahamid/CaseStudy1_DannysDiner/README.md

 FROM dannys_diner.sales
 GROUP BY customer_id;
 ```
+- Here, we're counting the unique (or distinct) order dates for each customer, 'COUNT(DISTINCT order_date) AS total_purchasing_days'.
+This will tell us how many different days each customer madae a purchase.
+So, if a customer made a multiple purchase on that date, the 'DISTINCT' ensures we don't count the same date multiple times.

 ![image](https://github.com/jef-fortunahamid/CaseStudy1_DannysDiner/assets/125134025/72c44518-ad9b-4a3e-b22c-77220ce7cc37)

-> What was the first item(s) from the menu purchased by each customer?
+> 3. What was the first item(s) from the menu purchased by each customer?
 ```sql
 WITH first_order AS (
   SELECT